mattpocock/boilersuit/readme.md

 Once it's installed, the syntax is:

-`blrplt ajax path/to/folder "Do Action"`
+`suit ajax path/to/folder "Do Action"`

 For instance, this could be:

-`blrplt ajax app/containers/HomePage "Get Tweets"`
+`suit ajax app/containers/HomePage "Get Tweets"`

 And you'd get reducers/actions/constants/selectors for an ajax call for 'Get Tweets'.